Mabdillahi88/CI_PP1ATPBURGERS/README.md

 - See a full lists subject and necessary entry requirements
 - Find information about the teaching and learning methods
 - Find the location of the offices

+### User Stories

+ - Increase in the number of students
+ -  increase revenue
+ - increase the number of subjects on available
+ - become a centre of excellence for teaching and learning